-The Certificate in Mental Health Counseling is developed for the graduate of a master’s or doctoral degree program in counseling or a related field who is seeking ongoing professional development in a psychodynamic mental health counseling specialization.
+The Post-Masters Certificate in Mental Health Counseling is developed for the graduate of a master’s or doctoral degree program in counseling or a related field who is seeking ongoing professional development in a psychodynamic mental health counseling specialization.
 The coursework provides an opportunity to advance practice through a flexible, for-credit curriculum that is designed to enhance knowledge, skills and awareness.
-An overview of best practices in the field is applied to contemporary topics while assisting the student in:

-- Facilitating the exploration unconscious domain through recognition of transference and countertransference,
+- Facilitating exploration of the unconscious domain through recognition of transference and countertransference

 To graduate, students complete:

-During the Fieldwork Externship course sequence (GPSA 701-703), students simultaneously participate in a Fieldwork Seminar course and psychoanalytic counseling small group supervision while supervised on site by a licensed mental health professional.
+During the Fieldwork Externship courses, students simultaneously participate in a Fieldwork Seminar course and small group supervision while supervised on site by a licensed mental health professional.
 To complete the fieldwork sequence, students present their work with cases in the final semester of the Fieldwork Seminar and complete a case study paper with the Fieldwork instructor and one reader.